Science, Art, Litt, Science based Art & Science Communication

 We only have to treat such patients.
 Period.

 You heard from scientists what they think about these things.
-It is difficult to make scientists accept anything unless it sticks to scientific methodology.
+It is difficult to make scientists accept anything unless it sticks to scientific method and methodology.
 Providing factual evidence is one such thing.

 If you can't do that scientists will not give your argument a second thought.
 Don't blame them for it.
 Go search for what they insist on providing!